anydotcrypto/docs.any.sender/docs/echoWalkthrough/README.md

-# Echo Recipe
+# Echo Walkthrough

 Any.sender is a general purpose transaction relayer that is responsible for getting a transaction delivered.
 You can configure the payload to anything you like, but in this demo we just send a string message to an echo contract.

 The echo contract just echoes whatever is sent to it in an event.
 You can take a look at the contract [here](https://ropsten.etherscan.io/address/0xFDE83bd51bddAA39F15c1Bf50E222a7AE5831D83#code).
-Also take a look at the [Internal Transactions tab](https://ropsten.etherscan.io/address/0xFDE83bd51bddAA39F15c1Bf50E222a7AE5831D83), since any.sender relays your transaction via a Relay contract your transaction will show up as an internal transaction.
+Also take a look at the [Internal Transactions tab](https://ropsten.etherscan.io/address/0xFDE83bd51bddAA39F15c1Bf50E222a7AE5831D83#internaltx), since any.sender relays your transaction via a Relay contract your transaction will show up as an internal transaction.

 **Note**: The whole demo takes place on the ROPSTEN network, so ensure that any urls you use (eg. etherscan, infura) are for that network.